Auditory arrhythmia: Auditory processing in those with autism

 Those diagnosed with autism tend to have many difficulties processing auditory stimuli.
-For example, they most often endure language and speech delays, hyperacusis, have difficulties communicating in large social groups, and may experience difficulties hearing certain voices in a noisy environment.
+For example, they most often experience language and speech delays, hyperacusis, have difficulties communicating in large social groups, and may experience difficulties hearing certain voices in a noisy environment.
 These qualities make quality of life difficult, by inhibiting their ability to fully participate in social and educational circumstances in various parts of their lives.
 As shown in research published in the International Journal of Psychophysiology, efferent pathways throughout the brain help to control various functions throughout the body.
 For example, in those with autism, pathways running through to the middle ear muscles make it difficult for the person to focus on a single voice when there is a lot of background noise.
 Raising eyelids was also found to hinder the stapedius muscle by tensing it, which in turn makes it difficult for these individuals to hear other talking when there is background noise present.
-The laryngeal and pharyngeal muscles located in the throat make prosody and intonation difficult to understand for people with autism.
+The laryngeal and pharyngeal muscles located in the throat make prosody and intonation difficult to understand for autistic people.
 During research, tasks and tests were conducted to see if there is a correlation between cardiac rhythms, respiratory sinus arrhythmias, and auditory processing, or auditory arrhythmia.
 Because these symptoms tend to go hand in hand, researchers were looking to see if there was a possibility of improving auditory processing.
-If researchers learn how to effectively improve auditory sensations in people diagnose with autism, then there is a possibility that they can then begin finding the improvement for those only with auditory arrhythmia.
+If researchers learn how to effectively improve auditory sensations in autistic people, then there is a possibility that they can then begin finding the improvement for those only with auditory arrhythmia.